gfoury/X1C-G3-DSDT-Patch/README.md

 Make sure that your Clover plist has `DropOem` set.

+## Notes

+If you have the DW1560, the card will be half-broken after sleep.
+Turn off "Wake for network access" under "Energy Saver" in System Preferences.

 ## Credits

 jcsnider wrote the guide for the X1 Carbon Gen 3, and this patcher just automates a small portion of his work.
 See http://www.tonymacx86.com/yosemite-laptop-guides/162391-guide-2015-x1-carbon-yosemite.html